.25-35 Winchester: Performance

-The standard .25-35 Winchester load is about three times as powerful in muzzle energy as the .25-20 Winchester, a cartridge of similar bore size earlier introduced by Winchester.
+The standard .25-35 Winchester load is about three times as powerful in muzzle energy as the .25-20 Winchester, a cartridge of similar bore size previously introduced by Winchester.
 The .25-35 was valued for its speed, trajectory, and lower recoil.
 It was a popular round in the Winchester Model 1885 High Wall single-shot rifle.
 In the U.S. Winchester stopped general production of .25-35 rifles in 1955, but keeps producing ammunition.
 Hornady Ammunition produces a LEVERevolution .25-35 110-grain load with an MV of 2435 fps and a ME of 1436 ft-lb.

 The .25-35 can be used to hunt deer, though in common loadings only at close range because of their low energy levels.
 In standard loadings in a 20-inch barrel, the cartridge retains only about 800 to 900 fpe at 100 yards, or about what its sister cartridge the .30-30 has at about 200 yards.
 Hornady's LEVERevolution load for the .25-35 (tested in a 24-inch barrel) lists about 900 fpe at 200 yards; and the manufacturer claims the load is suited for deer and antelope.

 Grits Gresham tells of watching a father help his two sons to shoot their first mule deer bucks, at ranges of about 75 and 125 yards, with the same .25-35 rifle he had used years earlier to shoot his first deer.
 Charles Askins, who had used the .25-35 on whitetail deer, later wrote, "The fact that the .25-35 cartridge is now as obsolete as button shoes and coal oil lamps had utterly nothing to do with its lethality.
 So far as I could see it killed the 160-lb.
 Oklahoma bucks quite as devastatingly as the .30-30."
 Some consider it better suited, or suited also, for small predators such as coyotes.